-Snapchat (SNAP) is a buy or sell, depending on a variety of factors.
+Snap (SNAP) is a buy or sell, depending on a variety of factors.
 Some believe that Apple’s privacy changes will be detrimental to Snapchat’s advertising business.
-Others are excited about Snapchat’s long-term potential with augmented reality.
+Others are excited about Snap’s long-term potential with augmented reality.

 Why is Snapchat stock going down?

 Stocks go up and down for countless reasons.
-Snapchat stock might be going down due to rising interest rates that trim the valuations of high-flying tech stocks like SNAP.
+Snap stock might be going down due to rising interest rates that trim the valuations of high-flying tech stocks like SNAP.

 What is the highest Snapchat stock has ever been?

-Snapchat is innovating around the changing advertising landscape — time will tell if its new initiatives add shareholder value.
+Snap is innovating around the changing advertising landscape — time will tell if its new initiatives will add shareholder value.

 This article is for informational purposes only, and it is not intended to be investment advice.
 Read our editorial guidelines and public equities research methodology to learn more about how we researched Snap (SNAP) stock.